-After Linux Mint vs Ubuntu comparison article, Today I am here in front of you with another interesting comparison review on Debian vs Ubuntu.
-I hope this Linux distros comparison article will help you to choose the best one for your working environment.
+After Linux Mint vs. Ubuntu comparison article, Today, I am here in front of you with another interesting comparison review on Debian vs. Ubuntu.
+I hope this Linux distros comparison article will help you choose the best one for your working environment.

 Ubuntu is developed based on the Debian testing snapshot release.
 So they have many things in common, but there are still lots of differences.
 In this article, I am going to cover both the similarities and differences so that you can compare them to get the best one.

 Debian vs. Ubuntu: Top 15 Things to Know

 Before jumping into the core comparison, I would like to say that Linux Debian and Ubuntu are the best alternatives to Microsoft’s Windows and Apple’s OS X. By the way, If you want to shift from any other OS, then you may like to visit our list of Best Linux Distributions and check out an editorial list of Best Linux Software.

 1. Debian vs. Ubuntu: Basic Foundation

 Debian is one of the original Linux distros developed in 1993, and Ubuntu is a fork of Debian, and the first release of Ubuntu was in 2004.
 Every six months, Debian releases a testing branch, and Ubuntu adopts the latest packages from the Debian unstable branch.

 Ubuntu uses the same packaging management system; it merges Ubuntu-specific customizations and adds more features and patches into the release cycle when necessary.
 Whatever changes Ubuntu does with its releases, they also push changes back to the Debian base code.

 The release cycle brings a noticeable difference between Debian and Ubuntu.
 Debian follows three different releases, namely – stable, testing, and unstable.
 Its stable cycle is rock solid stable with reasonably old packages, which is not a problem for a server but awful for desktop usages.